Panopto FAQ

 If you are trying to learn more about using a specific feature or tool in Panopto, we encourage you to visit Panopto support first.
 Panopto hosts a rich collection of how-to documents, videos, and community forums.
 Panopto’s information is more likely to be up to date, and you are likely to get an answer to your question sooner going that route.

-For answers to questions about the Panopto implementation at UNC (e.g. login issues, Sakai, or Zoom integration issues), we recommend you start with the Frequently Asked Questions on this page.
+For answers to questions about the Panopto implementation at UNC (e.g. login issues, Canvas, or Zoom integration issues), we recommend you start with the Frequently Asked Questions on this page.
 If you still need assistance, you can submit a service request with ITS.

 For Zoom course meeting recordings, you will want to restrict access to students enrolled in the course by making the recordings available through Sakai.
 See the FAQ section Sharing Zoom Course Meeting Recordings Via Sakai for information about how to do this.